tmbuza/imap-quality-control/README.md

-# Preprocessing of FastQ Reads
+# Quality Control of Microbiome Next Generation Sequencing Reads

 ---In Progress---